-Can I keep the whole bird or can I only keep the breast meat?
+Can I still keep the whole bird or can I only keep the breast meat?

 Yes, you can still keep the whole bird.
 Keeping more than the breast meat is legal and is encouraged.
 Keeping the breast meat is the minimum that must be recovered.

 Does the meat recovery regulation mean I must remove the breasts from my game birds in the field?

 No. The regulation requires you to salvage at least both breasts.
-You can still take more or all of the bird home or to the place where you will be cooking it in the field.
+You can still take more or all of the bird home or to the place where you will be cooking it and process the bird at that location.

-Do I need to still retain a fully-feathered wing?
+Do I need to still retain a fully feathered wing?

 Yes.
-The existing law requires hunters to keep at least one fully-feathered wing attached to the duck or duck breasts.
-If you remove the breasts separately, then a fully-feathered wing must be attached to each breast.
+The existing law still applies and requires hunters to keep at least one fully feathered wing attached to the duck or duck breasts.
+If you remove the breasts separately, then a fully feathered wing must be attached to each breast.

-Do the regulations apply to hunting Stubble Quail?
+Do the new regulations apply to hunting Stubble Quail?